STI testing kits FAQ

 What should I do with the used lancets?

 Place the used lancets back in the box and mail them back to the laboratory.
-They will be able to dispose of them safely for you.
+They will be able to dispose of them safely on your behalf.

-Do not throw away lancets via your household waste.
+Do not dispose of lancets in your household waste.

 What should I do with any remaining lancets?